melaniefp/intro_to_ML_DSC6135/docs/README.md

 ## Course Description

-Introduction to ML, probabilistic modeling and data science.
-We will cover three major areas in machine learning: supervised, unsupervised and reinforcement learning.
+This course will give you an introduction to machine learning, probabilistic modeling and data science.
+We will cover two major areas in machine learning: supervised learning, and unsupervised learning.

 Our learning approach will be a mixture of conceptual, theoretical, and practical.
 We will discuss the motivations behind common probabilistic models, and the properties that determine whether or not such models will work well for a particular task.
 On the one hand, you will derive the mathematical underpinnings for many common ML approaches, as well as apply those techniques to model real data.

 ## Schedule